What has the committee been doing

 Parliamentary Joint Committee on Law Enforcement

 In November 2010, the committee became the Parliamentary Joint Committee on Law Enforcement.
-In addition to its historical oversight of the ACC (and NCA), the committee is also now responsible for overseeing the Australian Federal Police.
+In addition to its oversight responsibility for the ACC, the committee also assumed responsibility for overseeing the Australian Federal Police.

 The committee's current functions are as follows:

-(a) to monitor and to review the performance by the ACC and AFP of their functions;
+(a) to monitor and to review the performance by the ACIC and AFP of their functions;

-(b) to report to both Houses of the Parliament upon any matter relating to the ACC or AFP or connected with the performance of their functions;
+(b) to report to both Houses of the Parliament upon any matter relating to the ACIC or AFP or connected with the performance of their functions;

-(c) to examine each annual report on the ACC and AFP and report to the Parliament on any matter arising;
+(c) to examine each annual report on the ACIC and AFP and report to the Parliament on any matter arising;

 (e) to inquire into any question in connection with its functions which is referred to it by either House of the Parliament, and to report to that House upon that question.